kantefier/matic-docs/docs/develop/plasma-using-metamask.md

 const txHash = await result.getTransactionHash();

 const txReceipt = await result.getReceipt();
 ```

-You can use the **_withdrawConfirmFaster_** method which is faster because it generates proof in the backend.
-Fore more details to use this please visit this [guide](https://maticnetwork.github.io/matic.js/docs/plasma/erc20/withdraw-confirm-faster/)
+You can use the `_withdrawConfirmFaster_` method which is faster because it generates proof in the backend.
+Fore more details to use this please visit this [guide](https://maticnetwork.github.io/matic.js/docs/plasma/erc20/withdraw-confirm-faster/).

 <div
         style={{